 For example, one awesome method to narrow down the search result is to add a relevant CPC classification to the keyword search.
 The CPC classifications are given to the patent documents by the patent examiners, and as such, classify the inventions/patents in the most concise manner.
 So adding a CPC class to the search only helps in filtering out irrelevant patent publications from the search results, thereby leaving you with only the most relevant results.

-Additional Tips to Make Google Patents Search Awesome
+Additional Tips to Make Google Patent Search Awesome

 Google never fails to awe.
-The same is true for Google patents where the attention to smallest details makes it amazing.
+The same is true for its Patent Search platform where the attention to the smallest detail makes it amazing.
 Some cool features that I have personally come across and really appreciate about Google Patents are listed below:

 Obviously, use the “ctrl+f” feature of the browser, right?

 Wrong!
 Not when you are using Google Patents.

 What you do is that when you come across the word of your interest, you just click your mouse near that word, and then drag the mouse over that word in the clicked position.